Tips For Buying a Saxophone in 2022

-I’m going to talk about some tips for buying a saxophone, meaning the make and not the types of saxophones such as alto or tenor.
+I’m going to talk about some tips for buying a saxophone today in 2021, meaning the make and not the types of saxophones such as alto or tenor.
 If you’re still undecided about which type of saxophone to play I have written another article about that here:

-Today, in 2018 there are a LOT of choices when searching for a saxophone to buy.
+There are a LOT of choices today when searching for a saxophone to buy.
 We’ll start by looking at a few of the top brands and their most expensive models just in case money is not a problem for you.
 So whether you’re looking for the best alto saxophone for beginners or a vintage Selmer tenor sax, we’ll look at several here.

 We’ll check out your best cheap saxophone choices, to the very best professional saxophone models of several different brands.
 If you follow this solid advice you’ll choose an instrument that will suit your needs for years to come.

 Renting is a good option for students who are not 100% sure if this whole playing saxophone thing is going to work out or not.
 Also, renting a few different models or types of saxes is a good idea.
 Do you like the feel and sound of a tenor or an alto, baritone, or soprano?
 Most students start with alto or tenor.
 These two types are also easier to find as rentals because of their popularity.
 A good thing to note is that once you learn how to play one type of sax, the others are very much the same.
 Fingering is identical and so is the embouchure so picking up a different one is not very different, except for the feeling of size difference.